ValsnowUwU/CVRMods/README.md

 ## The mod authors and modification are in no affiliation with ABI and not supported by ABI.
 Mods I have created for ChilloutVR.
 I'll add more eventually
+I have absolutely no idea what I'm doing, please be kind.
 Contact: Val®#4773 at discord.